drmayao/academic-kickstart/content/post/Recruitment/index.md

 **We are inviting highly motivated students to participate in MALAB research activities.**

 - One fully funded Ph.D. position is available now.
+Starting date is spring 2020/fall 2020.
 Candidate is expected to have a solid control background as well as good communication skills.
 Hands-on experience is highly valued.
 The position covers 100% tuition and fees with highly competitive compensation.

 - Master and undergraduate students with strong coding and implementation skills are encouraged to apply for student researchers position, which may be eligible for hourly stipends commensurate with experience.